 The best thing about Office 365 is that whatever subscription plan you choose, you will get 1 TB of storage for every user with all plans.
 Apart from that, users also get 50 GB of email storage, which is not included in the OneDrive storage.

-Users can access OneDrive with desktop, web, or mobile, which makes it easy for them to store and share files with other users.
+Users can access OneDrive with desktop, web, or mobile, and synchronize local system drives with it which makes it easy for them to store, edit, and share files with other users from any platform – cloud or desktop.
 Another significant advantage of using OneDrive is that it comes integrated with Windows 10 and Windows 8.

 Both G Suite and Office 365 come with multiple apps for various tasks.